Maryland mother deported to Vietnam after being detained and released by ICE

 According to her attorney, Tran came to the U.S. from Vietnam legally in the 1990s as a refugee with a Green Card.

-In 2001, she admitted to stealing checks from her employer as a teen.
+In 2001, she admitted to stealing checks from her employer while she was a teenager.
 She pleaded guilty and was ordered for removal in 2003.
 However, Vietnam would not accept her as they refused to take back immigrants who came to the U.S. before 1995.
 So, Tran was able to stay in the U.S. with the requirement that she complete regular immigration check-ins.

 According to her attorney, Tran has completed those check-ins for more than 20 years.
 However, during a check-in in Baltimore in May, she was detained.